vajeen/tf-docs/README.md

-    --readme              Specify the name of the output file (default: README.md) --variables           Specify the name of the file containing variables (default: variables.tf) --source SOURCE       Specify a custom source for the module -f                    Format and sort variables.tf file
+    --readme              Specify the name of the output file (default: README.md) --variables           Specify the name of the file containing variables (default: variables.tf) --source SOURCE       Specify a custom source for the module --git-source          Only to be used together with --source to specify the source is a git repository.
+If true, sub directory and a place holder TAG will be appended to the source
+    -f                    Format and sort variables.tf file
     --dry-run             Show the output without writing to the file --version